PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/07-Conclusion.md

 above two documents, tutorials, how-to guides, code examples, installation guides and much more.

-And if you are more of a book reader, you'll find numerous ones in bookstores about performing data science in Python.
-One that we recommend is O'Reilly's [Python for Data Analysis](http://shop.oreilly.com/product/0636920050896.do), written by Wes McKinney, creator of the Pandas library.
+If you are more of a book reader, there are numerous books worthy of your time and dollars.
+On the topic of Python and data science, one book that we recommend is O'Reilly's [Python for Data Analysis](http://shop.oreilly.com/product/0636920050896.do), written by Wes McKinney, creator of the pandas library.
 This is an incredibly well-written and thorough book, an enjoyable read.
 You can purchase a digital version and then cut-and-paste examples from the book into your Python interpreter.
 Or better, you can follow along in the book with an accompanying